 Great Lives, BBC Radio 4 review

-The episode on DH Lawrence, for example, which first aired on the 14th December 2010, is a bit all over the place and didn’t do enough to introduce newcomers to Lawrence to his work.
-While the episode on Aneurin Bevin is much more rounded, looking at his life brilliantly and evoking the character of his life.
+Although, the episode on DH Lawrence, for example, which first aired on the 14th December 2010, is a bit all over the place and didn’t do enough to introduce newcomers to Lawrence and his work.
+While the episode on Aneurin Bevin is much more rounded, looking at his life brilliantly and evoking the character of the great Welshman.
 However, one thing that seems to be missing from the majority of the shows is a breakdown of the history of their lives, which seems to miss out on the true potential of the show.

 Despite this, there are still a good number of gems to be found with Great Lives.
 Like the recent episode on Ludwig II of Bavaria or the older episode on the brilliant writer of Alone in Berlin, Hans Fallada.
-The final episodes of series 26 will be airing on Wednesdays at 16:30 on BBC Radio 4, however, large portions of the back catalogue are also available to download as podcasts through iTunes for free.
+The final episodes of series 26 aired on Wednesdays 11th January 2012 at 16:30 on BBC Radio 4, however, large portions of the back catalogue are also available to download as podcasts through iTunes for free.